Lamborghini Espada: History

 The car was designed by Marcello Gandini at Bertone.
 Gandini drew inspiration and cues from two of his Bertone show cars from 1967, the Lamborghini Marzal and the Bertone Pirana.

-The Espada was a four-seater GT and was initially sold alongside the Islero and the mid-engine Miura.
+The Espada is a four-seater GT and was initially sold alongside the Islero and the rear mid-engine Miura.
 The Espada and the Islero both replaced the 400 GT 2+2 and had similar mechanical underpinnings, with the Espada a more visually daring alternative to the relatively conservative and discrete Islero.

 The Spanish name "Espada" ([esˈpaða]) means "sword", referring to the sword that the torero uses to kill the bull.

 During its ten years in production the car underwent some changes, and three different series were produced.
 These were the S1 (1968–1970), the S2 (1970–1972) and the S3 (1972–1978).
 Each model featured interior redesigns, minor mechanical improvements and minor exterior changes.
 1,217 Espadas were made, making it the most numerous and longest-running Lamborghini model until the expansion of Countach production in the mid-1980s.